Spoiler-light practical guide

 Zero Parades uses a multi-layer stress system that turns espionage into sustained pressure.
 Understanding fatigue, anxiety, and delirium early will prevent critical scenes from collapsing when you need clarity most.

-ZERO PARADES: For Dead Spies official Steam capsule art
+ZERO PARADES: For Dead Spies artwork

 Quick Answer